MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/rearm-an-office-installation-on-an-image-when-using-kms-to-activate.md

 ---
-title: "Rearm a volume licensed version of Office that's included in an operating system image" ms.author: danbrown
+title: Rearm a volume licensed version of Office from an operating system image ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi